suanthuy/learning-note/English/TOEIC Speaking/Thay Long Toeic Speaking/Mock test 1.md

 ![](./Images/mock-test-1-6.png)

-This is a picture of two people sitting in chairs by the water they seem to be relaxing in the Sun and enjoying the nice day the man is drinking something and the woman appears to be sitting with her legs crossed there's a black back on the grass next to the woman and the trees is casting a shadow across the grass I think it is a clear bright possibly in the spring or the fall
+This picture shows a square with many people doing various things in the middle of the picture a father and his two children are playing by in the fountain on the right there are two teenagers sitting on a bench watching the family play in the background several people are sitting under umbrellas and one of them appears to be eating ice cream it looks like a very relaxing afternoon in this

 ![](./Images/mock-test-1-7.png)

-this picture shows a square with many people doing various things in the middle of the picture a father and his two children are playing by in the fountain on the right there are two teenagers sitting on a bench watching the family play in the background several people are sitting under umbrellas and one of them appears to be eating ice cream it looks like a very relaxing afternoon in this

 ![](./Images/mock-test-1-8.png)

+Well I usually shop a list twice a week since I generally love buying things online.
+I particularly like shopping at Vinmart.
+They offer pretty good items at competitive prices.

 ![](./Images/mock-test-1-9.png)

+Well it was a laptop computer and it's cost me more than one thousand dollars.

 ![](./Images/mock-test-1-10.png)

+Well I don't think that any harm in buying jewelry online as long as you do some careful research before buying anything.
+I'm buying from a reputable online jewelry store is probably the cheapest most convenient way to get jewelry these days.

 ![](./Images/mock-test-1-11.png)

 ![](./Images/mock-test-1-12.png)
+Well the bot meeting will be had on March 19th and you should go to conference rooms A and B question 9 is there lunch time begin preparing now

 ![](./Images/mock-test-1-13.png)